kyma-project/kyma/tests/connector-service-tests/README.md

 ## Overview

-This project contains the acceptance tests for Kyma Connector Service.
+This project contains the acceptance tests for the Kyma Connector Service.

 ## Prerequisites

-The Connector Service Acceptance Tests requires Go 1.8 or higher.
+The project requires Go 1.8 or higher.

-## Build
+## Installation

 To install the Metadata Service components, follow these steps: